rgriebl/brickstore/README.md

 This projects contains other open-source 3rd-party components under different licenses:
 * 3rdparty/minizip: see LICENSE.ZLIB
 * 3rdparty/lzma: see LICENSE.LGPLv21
+* 3rdparty/qcoro: see LICENSE.MIT
+* 3rdpath/qtwinextras: see LICENSE.GPL
 * assets/icons: see COPYING-ICONS and COPYING-FLAGS